 The starting point for most folks, and possibly the most commonly thrown-about catch phrase in single speeding, is 2:1, which refers to a common gearing ratio, or in other words a gear combo wherein the chain ring (front gear) has twice as many teeth as the cog (rear gear), 32/16 being a very common variation.
 The basic idea here is that for each revolution of the crank on a 2:1 geared bike, the rear wheel will rotate 2 times.
 A 32/18 gearing yields a 1.78:1 ratio, and you guessed it: one complete revolution of the crank turns the rear wheel 1.78 times.
 Lower ratio equals easier pedaling (assuming you’re comparing ratios on the same size wheel each time), good for hills and slow technical sections.
 Higher ratios make pedaling harder going up hills, but increase your cruising speed with less spinning of the crank.

 The 2:1 ratio came about in large part because it is a good middle-of-the-road (no pun intended) gearing for a 26” wheeled off-road bike, and remains a good starting point for figuring out what will work best for you.
-Thing is, that ratio became the norm when single speed mountain bikes all had 26” wheels, not to mention that ratios are good for comparative purposes but are not really all that comprehensive…they don’t take into account wheel size, which of course has a profound affect on how easy or hard a wheel turns.
+Thing is, that ratio became the norm when trail bikes all had 26” wheels, not to mention that ratios are good for comparative purposes but are not really all that comprehensive…they don’t take into account wheel size, which of course has a profound affect on how easy or hard a wheel turns.
 But ratio is very useful and we Surly folk use ratios all the time when talking to people about gear set-up.

 When do you use straight ratios?